aryanmamania/React_Documentation/Readme.md

 - Rendering : Rendering in React refers to the process of generating the user interface (UI) that the user sees on the screen based on the state and data of the application
 - Single Web Page application : A Single Page Application is a type of web application that loads a single HTML page and dynamically updates the content as the user interacts with the app, without requiring a full page reload.
 - Asynchronous : Asynchronous means that some tasks can start, and you don't have to wait for them to finish before moving on to other tasks
+- Jsx : JavaScript Xml is a syntax extension for javascript in react where we can write html code within javascript making code look more clean and readable

 ## WHAT IS REACT ?
 React is a popular open-source JavaScript library  developed by Facebook for building user interfaces, particularly for single-page applications where you need a fast, interactive user experience.

 ## ADVANTAGES OF REACT